rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 **Charts based on upstream:** When you upgrade, make sure that the upstream chart version is compatible with your Rancher version.
 The `+up` annotation for the chart indicates which upstream version the Rancher chart is tracking.
 For example, `100.x.x+up16.6.0` for Monitoring tracks upstream kube-prometheus-stack `16.6.0` with some additional Rancher patches.

+When upgrading Rancher versions, don't downgrade the version of the chart that you are using.
+For example, if you are using a version of Monitoring that is later than `16.6.0` in Rancher v2.5, you shouldn't upgrade to `100.x.x+up16.6.0`.
+Instead, you should upgrade to the appropriate version in the next release.

 #### Prerelease Versions

 Prereleases adhere to [the specification](https://semver.org/#spec-item-9) defined by [Semantic Versioning 2.0.0](https://semver.org/).
 For example, a Helm chart with a version of `0.1.3-dev.12ab4f` is considered a prerelease.
 Prerelease versions are not displayed by default and must be configured to do so.